-The DNC registry is meant to focus on telemarketing calls or messages of a commercial nature sent to consumers.
-Messages for pure market survey or research; messages that promote charitable or religious causes; personal messages sent by individuals; public messages sent by government agencies; and political messages will not be covered under the DNC registry provisions.
-Telemarketing calls or messages of a commercial nature that target other businesses are also excluded from the DNC registry provisions.
+The DNC Registry is meant to focus on telemarketing calls or messages of a commercial nature sent to consumers.
+Messages for pure market survey or research; messages that promote charitable or religious causes; personal messages sent by individuals; public messages sent by government agencies; and political messages will not be covered under the DNC provisions.
+Telemarketing calls or messages of a commercial nature that target other businesses are also excluded from the DNC provisions.
 For the list of messages that are excluded under the PDPA, please refer to the Eighth Schedule of the PDPA.

 You may register in any of the three DNC Registers, based on your preference:

-- Voice message;
+- No Voice Call Register;

-- Fax message.
+- No Fax Message Register.

 You can still choose to receive marketing messages by certain organisations, simply by giving them your clear and unambiguous consent in written or other accessible form.
-Organisations that have obtained your consent may then send marketing messages to your Singapore telephone number, even if it is registered with the DNC registry.
+Organisations that have obtained your consent may then send marketing messages to your Singapore telephone number, even if it is registered with the DNC Registry.
 If you change your mind, you will be able to withdraw your consent from the organisation concerned (subject to existing contracts).

 To allow time for organisations to review and adopt internal personal data protection policies and practices and comply with the PDPA, provisions relating to the DNC Registry will come into force on 2 January 2014.